Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Discussion

 \section{Discussion}

-The expressivity of parallelizable sequence models is limited at constant depth; yet, deep parallelizable models achieve strong empirical performance on complex tasks.
-Our work provides a Lie-algebraic perspective on this discrepancy.

 Our theory connects the depth of sequence models to an abstract, algebraic extension theory.
-The connection provides an optimistic message: although the algebraic obstruction may preclude an \emph{exact} simulation, deep architectures compensate to rapidly minimize the error.
+The connection provides an optimistic message: when the task admits such an algebraic decomposition, depth gives an exact representation by composing simpler layers.
+When the algebraic obstruction precludes an \emph{exact} simulation, deep architectures compensate to rapidly minimize the error.
 This conclusion is supported by our experiments.
 Across symbolic and physical tasks, we observe that increasing depth systematically reduces error on tasks outside each model's theoretical expressivity range.
 Our observations suggest depth as a structural mechanism that mitigates complex order sensitivity.
-This also motivates parallelizable models with adaptive depth \citep{dehghani2018universal,csordas2021devil,csordas2021ndr,csordas2024moeut,tan2023sparse}
+This also motivates parallelizable models with adaptive depth \citep{dehghani2018universal,csordas2021devil,csordas2021ndr,csordas2024moeut,tan2023sparse}.

-Together, our study clarifies expressivity bounds of sequence models and how the bound is mitigated by approximation, providing a practical guideline for model selection.